-Trade Receivables - Our trade receivables decreased at March 31, 2020 compared to both year end and March 31, 2019, primarily as a result of reduced demand late in the quarter due to the impacts of COVID-19.
+Trade Receivables - Although our trade receivables decreased at June 30, 2020 compared to both year end and June 30, 2019, our DSO increased considerably during the second quarter 2020, primarily related to the timing of sales.
+Our sales improved sequentially throughout the quarter, most notably in June.
 We are closely monitoring accounts receivable and collections.
-We recognized \$20 million in bad debt expense in the first quarter (\$8 million on a note receivable and \$12 million on trade accounts receivable), largely due to COVID-19 impacts on our customers and risk across our account portfolio, particularly among our bedding customers.
-If this situation persists, our credit exposure could continue to deteriorate.
+We recognized \$20 million in bad debt expense in the first quarter (\$8 million on a note receivable and \$12 million on trade accounts receivable), partially due to COVID-19 impacts on our customers and risk across our account portfolio, particularly among our bedding customers.
+By the end of the second quarter, the level of our accounts receivable in current status had improved and was consistent with pre-COVID-19 levels, and we had no significant changes in our reserves in the second quarter.
 We monitor all accounts for possible loss.
 We obtain credit applications, credit reports, bank and trade references, and periodic financial statements from our customers to establish credit limits and terms as appropriate.
 In cases where a customer's payment performance or financial condition begins to deteriorate or in the event of a customer bankruptcy, we tighten our credit limits and terms and make appropriate reserves based upon the facts and circumstances for each individual customer.
-We had approximately \$40 million of trade receivables that were sold and removed from our Consolidated Condensed Balance Sheets at both March 31, 2020 and December 31, 2019.
+We had approximately \$25 million and \$40 million of trade receivables that were sold and removed from our Consolidated Condensed Balance Sheets at June 30, 2020 and December 31, 2019, respectively.

-Inventories - Our inventories increased as compared to year end, but decreased as compared to March 31, 2019.
-Increases since year end were primarily due to rapid COVID-19 impacts very late in the quarter.
-We have taken steps to tightly control inventory and have dramatically reduced purchases and production levels (in most cases, we are fulfilling customer orders out of inventory during the second quarter).
+Inventories - Although our inventories decreased as compared to both year end and June 30, 2019, our DIO increased considerably during the second quarter 2020, primarily related to the timing of sales.
+Our sales improved sequentially throughout the quarter, most notably in June.
+We are taking steps to carefully control inventory levels as demand improves.
 We believe we have established adequate reserves for any slower-moving or obsolete inventories.
 We continuously monitor our slower-moving and potentially obsolete inventory through reports on inventory quantities compared to usage within the previous 12 months.
 We also utilize cycle counting programs and complete physical counts of our inventory.
 When potential inventory obsolescence is indicated by these controls, we will take charges for write-downs to maintain an adequate level of reserves.
-Our reserve balances as a percentage of period-end inventory were consistent with our historical average.
+Our reserve balances as a percentage of periodend inventory were consistent with our historical average.

-Accounts Payable - Accounts payable decreased compared to both year end and March 31, 2019, primarily due to fewer inventory purchases late in the quarter as discussed above.
-Our payment terms did not change meaningfully since year end.
+Accounts Payable - Accounts payable decreased compared to both year end and June 30, 2019, as a result of reductions in purchasing unit volumes and production levels due to COVID-19.
+Our payment terms did not change meaningfully since year end, as we chose to keep our commitment to our vendors by paying on time and did not request an extension of terms.
 We continue to look for ways to optimize payment terms through our significant purchasing power and also utilize third-party services that allow flexible payment options to enhance our DPO.